ventus-ag/documentation/content/products/networking/ports.md

   - *Fixes IP* - specify a fixed IP address within the selected subnet (optional);
   - *Firewalls* - assign one or more firewall groups to the port (optional).

-After these steps, the newly created Port will be added to the *Ports page*:
+After these steps, the newly created Port will be added to the *Ports page*.

+{{% notice note %}}
-📝 After creating a port, you can either attach it to an existing Virtual Machine or associate it during the VM creation process.
+💡 After creating a port, you can either attach it to an existing Virtual Machine or associate it during the VM creation process.
+{{% /notice %}}

 ## Attach Port to the VM